Generic Name: canakinumab (KAN-a-KIN-ue-mab)

 - Canakinumab should not be used in CHILDREN younger than 2 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using canakinumab while you are pregnant.
-It is not known if canakinumab is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use canakinumab, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of canakinumab: